datasektionen/bawang-content/namnder/projekt/metaspexet/body_en.md

 # METAspexet

 METAspexet is the computer science chapter and media technology chapter's shared spex which engages over 100 students every year to put together and present a show for all who want to come and see.
-The project is lead by a "Direqterur" at each chapter respectively.
+The project is lead by a "Direqteur" at each chapter respectively.

 ## What's a spex